 Bottled Water and Plastic Bottle Facts

 Let’s face it, free water is, well free.
-Bottled water is expensive and come with a high cost.
+Bottled water is expensive and comes with a high cost.
 Is that convenience worth the cost?
 Here are some bottled water and plastic bottle facts the bottled water distributors do not want to talk about.

 “Well, it is true that some plastics do end up in recycling centers and can be made into sweet new objects like a park bench or playground equipment.
 The reality is that the majority of plastics go un-recycled.
 In the United States, the EPA estimates that only 12 percent of plastic waste gets recycled.
 The plastic materials that don’t end up recycled typically get sent to landfills where they may take as many as 1,000 years to decompose.”

 “But all of that anecdotal evidence of plastic in our oceans doesn’t quite tell you the magnitude of the problem.
 A recent study released this year has scientists estimating that 8.8 million tons of plastic waste ended up in the ocean in 2010.
 And with plastic use becoming more and more popular for individuals all over the world, it is estimated this figure will increase 10 times over the next decade.
 Another recent study released by the 5 Gyres Institute estimates that there are currently 5.25 trillion plastic particles in the ocean.
-Sources of this waste are wide ranging including plastic fishing nets, food and beverage containers, microbeads from personal care items, cosmetics, straws, and bags just to name a few.”
+Sources of this waste are wide-ranging including plastic fishing nets, food and beverage containers, microbeads from personal care items, cosmetics, straws, and bags just to name a few.”

 Is Convenience of Bottled Water Worth it?
 We are Harming Animals, the Planet and Our Health – More Plastic Bottle Facts

 Just within the subject of plastic water bottles facts, we use about 16 million barrels of oil to make the bottle and another 17 million barrels to ship the water across state lines to avoid regulations.
 The bottles are full of BPA’s or BPS’s.
-Want a chance to look into PBA issue yourself?
+Want a chance to look into the PBA issue yourself?
 This will give you a great starting place and a good idea of what BPA and what concerns many people.

-From the National Resource Defence Council , BPA’s can do all of this:
+From the National Resource Defence Council, BPA’s can do all of this:

 - Pre-cancerous changes in the mammary and prostate glands